KelvinHere/Yoga_Milestone_4/testing.md

     - Users who try to flag a review multiple times will be taken back to the lesson page with the error message "{review.profile}'s review has been flagged and will be reviewed by an administrator soon")"

 9. **delete_review view**
+- **Valid requests**
+    - Given a review primary key the review will be deleted and the user directed back to the studio page they were on.
+    - Activated from superuser admin, review will be deleted and admin will stay on the same page jquery will remove the review div.

+- **Error and Invalid request handling**
+    - Users who are not logged in are redirected to signin page
+    - User who passes an invalid review primary key will be redirected home with the error "Cannot delete review, review not found."
+    - Users who submit a primary key that is not theirs (barring superusers who do have this authority) will be directed back to the lesson page with the error message "Cannot delete review, it does not belong to this account."

 ## **Profile Page**
 - **Valid requests**